adetokunbo/tmp-proc/tmp-proc/README.md

 - The `Image` corresponds to the docker image that needs to be run
 - The `Name` is a label that needs to be unique; it is used an alternate index for the Proc instance.

-The instance also specifies a number of useful typeclass functions; only `ping` will be covered in this tutorial, but the others all have important roles.
+An instance specifies a number of useful typeclass functions; only [ping][18] is covered in this tutorial, however they all have important roles that support integration testing.

 ```haskell